 .

-8.1.1 § 42 NONPROFIT SET-ASIDE (IRS category, § 42(h)(5)(A))
+8.1.1 § 42 Non-Profit Set-Aside (IRS category, § 42(h)(5)(A))

 The Division will set-aside 10% of the state ceiling with a preference for one or more projects applied for by Non-Profit Applicant organizations.

 Credits from the Non-Profit set-aside will be allocated in accordance with the process described in this section and shown in part in Section 5, Apportionment Accounts and Initial Balances.
 Tax Credits from the Non-Profit set-aside will be allocated until the amount of Tax Credits in the set-aside is fully allocated.